camaraproject/Commonalities/documentation/API-design-guidelines.md

 - `Accept`: this header can be used to specify certain types of data that are acceptable for the response. `Accept` headers can be used to indicate that the request is specifically limited to a small set of desired types, as in the case of a request for an image.
 - `Accept-Encoding`: similar to the `Accept` header, but restricting the content encodings that are acceptable in the response.
 - `Accept-Language`: the consumer defines the list of languages in order of preference.
 The server answer with the `Content-Language` field in the header with the response language.
-- `Authorization`: it allows sending the authorization token for API access, initially OAuth and JWT.
+- `Authorization`: it allows sending the authorization token for API access, initially OAuth2 and JWT.
 - `Content-Type`: it indicates the type of message sent to the recipient or, in the case of the HEAD method, the type of message that would have been sent if the request had been a GET.
 The MIME type of the response, or the content uploaded via POST/PUT in case it is a request.
 - `Content-Length`: it indicates the message size, in octets, sent to the recipient or, in the case of the HEAD method, the message size that would have been sent if the request had been a GET.
 The size of the response in octets (8 bits)
 - `Content-Encoding`: it is used as a message type modifier.
 The type of encoding used in the response is indicated.